Meet the Trust

 Mark Galbraith

-Mark has raised a family in Paekākāriki with his wife, and is committed to ensuring everyone
+Mark has raised a family in Paekākāriki with his wife, and is committed to ensuring everyone has a home.

-Trust contractors
+Trust contractor

 (Credit: Bob Zuur, 2025)